 Here are just some of the occasions when it could be the best option for you:

-When a friend or family member dies, the last thing you want to worry about is whether or not their home is properly insured.
-With a temporary policy, you can ensure the home is covered during the probate period.
+When a friend or family member passes away, the last thing you want to worry about is whether or not their home is properly insured.
+With temporary unoccupied insurance in place, you can ensure the home is covered during the probate period.

-Purchasing a short term home insurance policy is simple, straightforward and quick so you can focus on what’s really important while getting the peace of mind that if something happens to the house, you will be covered.
+Purchasing insurance for an unoccupied house policy is simple, straightforward and quick, so you can focus on what’s really important while getting the peace of mind that if something happens you will be covered.

 It’s the hassle-free solution that can save you time and money.

-If you’re lucky enough to be having extensive refurbishments to improve your home then you might leave your property for an extended period of time to stay out of the way while the work’s done.
+If you’re lucky enough to be having extensive refurbishments to improve your home, then you might leave your property for an extended period of time to keep out of the way while the work’s done.

 You’ve probably already had to fork out a load of money to cover the costs of the renovations, so why choose an insurance policy that’s going to cost you more than it needs to?